vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 Clark, Dr. Rutherford and Mr. Parekh, as Directors of the India asked the acting editor whether or not, he could conscientiously support the Congress policy."
-Mr. Polak at once declared that he was no longer res- ponsible for the editorial control of the paper.
+Mr. Polak at once declared that he was no longer res###ponsible for the editorial control of the paper.
 After his resignation, Miss Normanton became editor and was guided in her work by Mr. N, C. Kelkar during the period he was in England.

-In his task of re-organizing the Congress Committee Mr. Tilak was considerably helped by Dr. Clark and his followers, who, in spite of the opposition of several ex- Presidents of the Congress, adopted a new Constitution in August 1919.
+In his task of re-organizing the Congress Committee Mr. Tilak was considerably helped by Dr. Clark and his followers, who, in spite of the opposition of several ex###Presidents of the Congress, adopted a new Constitution in August 1919.
 By this change in the Constitution, only persons in thorough agreement with the Congress policy could become the members of the British Congress Committee.
 The rest had to resign.

-It will be thus seen that after nearly one year's persist- ent work, Mr. Tilak triumphed.
+It will be thus seen that after nearly one year's persist###ent work, Mr. Tilak triumphed.
 When Mr. Tilak left